Updated: Sep 9, 2021

 Approval from your Medical School is required for you to be able to intercalate.

 An Intercalation is great for exploring an aspect of medicine you’ve not had much time to in the course of your studies.
 This could be scientific in nature, such as anatomy, or something more abstract – like global health.
 It may even be totally separate from medicine!
 Medicine is so fast-paced and as mentioned before, the intercalation can be a nice way to end those pre-clinical years where you've been studying so much science before you're thrown into clinical years and spat out into the Foundation programme on the frontline.

 1. Funding (mainly an issue for those wanting to do a Master's)

 For Medicine and Dentistry, Student Finance England (SFE) fund the first 4 years of your MBBS or BDS course and there is normally a combination of SFE and NHS funding when you enter year 5 onwards.

 If you intercalate after completing year 2, your intercalated year will become your 3d year of study.
 If you intercalate after completing year 3, your intercalated year will become your 4th year of study.
 Therefore, in both of these cases, you remain eligible to receive your usual SFE undergraduate funding during your intercalated year.
 SFE funding includes:

 Any Supplementary Grants where relevant

-Key point: If your intercalated year is based at a University outside of London you will get a lower rate of Maintenance Loan during your intercalated year as courses held outside of London require a lower rate of loan.
+Key point: If your intercalated year is based at a University outside of London you will get a lower rate of Maintenance Loan during your intercalated year as courses held outside of London require a lower loan amount.